 As the virus continues to sweep across the world, we have put together essential resources for those interested in tackling the coronavirus infodemic.
 On this page, you can find information on what the online platforms are doing to combat coronavirus mis— and disinformation.
 You can find content on the narratives, trends, and strategies defining the infodemic, whether that’s via our weekly Disinfo Updates or research.
 Moreover, we have dedicated sections on free tools to use, commentary on the infodemic, as well as its impact on our societies.

-Please reach out to us via the button below in case you think there’s something we should feature.
+Please reach out to us here in case you think there’s something we should feature.

-- In our recent newsletter, we look at platforms’ moderation responses to “Hold-Up”, a French language conspiratorial documentary about Covid-19.
+- In our November 17th newsletter, we look at platforms’ moderation responses to “Hold-Up”, a French language conspiratorial documentary about Covid-19.

 - Platforms’ responses to Covid-19 Mis- and Disinformation: We analysed the blogposts, statements, and updates in policies from the platforms to combine a comprehensive overview of the measures undertaken.